fireproof-storage/use-fireproof-site/docs/react-tutorial.md

 In this example, our todo list application can create todo items, list them, and toggle their completed status.
 We'll start by modifying the component called `App` in `src/App.tsx`.
 This component is wired as the root of the application by Vite in `src/main.tsx` so it's best to work within it.
 By the end of the tutorial we will have replaced the whole file, but take it one step at a time, to learn how the pieces fit together.
 The final file is shared below.

-In this app, we use the top-level `useLiveQuery` hook to auto-refresh query responses (so your app dynamically refreshes with no extra work), and the `useDocument` hook to create new documents.
-These hooks can also be [configured by the optional `useFireproof` hook](/docs/react-hooks/use-fireproof), but most apps should start with the defaults.

 ### Import the Hooks

 The first step is to import the hooks into your new app.
 In `src/App.tsx`, add the following line to the top of the file: